 The Tech Law Forum aims, essentially, to provide an open platform for opinions, comments, and responses, from students – a platform for discussions and debates on all issues relating to Technology Law, with a specific but not limited focus on India.
-We chose the Forum’s existing format due to the constantly evolving nature of technological advances, and the necessarily immediate, or even better, proactive, nature of responses to such developments.
+We chose the Forum’s existing format due to the constantly evolving nature of technological advances best online casino in india, and the necessarily immediate, or even better, proactive, nature of responses to such developments.
 The Forum aims to serve as a place for students, academicians and practitioners from the fields of technology and law, both, to discuss relevant issues.
 At the same time, the Forum also aims to provide a ready commentary on recent developments in the field from its own Editors, and to link readers to other interesting resources and articles.

 The Editors have recently started a fortnightly newsletter covering major developments in Technology Law, which can be found here.
 The Forum Editors also aim to create The Commons, a diverse and cohesive collection of links to Creative Commons and Public Domains resources related to Technology Law, for anyone who needs them.